GroupBeaMR: Analyzing Collaborative Group Behavior in Mixed Reality Through Passive Sensing and Sociometry: Data Analysis Methodologies to Interpret and Characterize Group Behavior

 In the third module of our \sysname framework, we develop a tool to characterize group behavior using three distinct sociograms.
-To achieve group-level characterizations with sociograms of multiple interaction types, we face multiple challenges, including (1) heterogeneous data integration, (2) interpreting pairwise interactions for group-level insights, (3) selecting metrics that depict group-level characteristics, and (4) aggregating the low-level metrics to high-level insights that can translate the sociograms into collective group behavior labels.
+To achieve group-level characterizations with sociograms of multiple interaction types, we face multiple challenges, including (1) \textbf{CH1} heterogeneous data integration, (2) \textbf{CH2} interpreting pairwise interactions for group-level insights, (3) \textbf{CH3} selecting metrics that depict group-level characteristics, and (4) \textbf{CH4} aggregating the low-level metrics to high-level insights that can translate the sociograms into collective group behavior labels.
 We assess group behavior by aggregating categorical scores from sociograms into \texttt{cohesive, competitive, or fragmented} labels~\cite{wasserman1994social-faust-1994}, where high cohesion and balanced interactions indicate cohesion, disconnection suggests fragmentation and centralized influence reflects competition, ensuring a weighted, data-driven understanding of group dynamics through sociometric analysis~\cite{watts1998collective-dynamics-cohesion, wellman1988social}.

-\subsubsection{Heterogeneous Data Integration}
+\subsection{Heterogeneous Data Integration}

-Sociograms for different interaction types (conversation, proximity, shared attention) capture varied aspects of group behavior.
-Integrating them into a unified group label is a complex task due to differences in data representation, completeness, context relevance, and reliability.
-To address this challenge, we employ graph theory as a mathematical foundation for analyzing sociograms by dissecting these visual graphs into meaningful data entities to gain insights into group-level behavior~\cite{drahota2008sociogram-as-an-analytical-tool}.
-By leveraging graph theory, we unify the analysis of multiple interaction types into a cohesive framework.
-As noted in \S\ref{sec:related}, SNA uses graphs to represent actors and relationships, with nodes as individuals and edges symbolize social interactions such as communication or cooperation~\cite{pereira2007improving-social-network-analysis}.
-SNA incorporates graph theory to assess graph properties like centrality, betweenness, and closeness~\cite{zorrilla2019sociograms-as-a-tool}, with these measures being either individual (local) or graph-level (global)~\cite{wasserman1994social-faust-1994}.
-While individual measures identify key participants, graph-level measures evaluate the structure and cohesion that define collective behavior~\cite{fortunato2010community}.
-This approach allows us to interpret the sociograms, despite their heterogeneity, by applying consistent graph-based metrics to reveal underlying group behavior.
+Sociograms for conversation, proximity, and shared attention capture various aspects of group behavior.
+Unifying them into a single group label is complex due to varying data representation, completeness, context relevance, and reliability.To address these, we use graph theory as the mathematical basis for analyzing sociograms~\cite{drahota2008sociogram-as-an-analytical-tool}, unifying various interaction analyses into a cohesive framework.
+As noted in \S\ref{sec:related}, SNA uses graphs to represent actors and relationships, with nodes as individuals and edges as interactions~\cite{pereira2007improving-social-network-analysis}.
+It applies graph theory to evaluate properties such as centrality, betweenness, and closeness~\cite{zorrilla2019sociograms-as-a-tool}, with measures being individual (local) or graph-level (global)~\cite{wasserman1994social-faust-1994}.
+Individual measures highlight key participants, while graph-level measures assess the structure and cohesion of collective behavior~\cite{fortunato2010community}.
+We interpret the sociograms, despite their heterogeneity, by applying consistent graph-based metrics to reveal underlying group behavior.

-\subsubsection{Interpreting Pairwise Interactions}
+\subsection{Interpreting Pairwise Interactions}